Allowances in Renovation Contracts: The #1 Reason Projects Blow Budget

 How overruns become your bill

-When the homeowner picks $12/sq ft tile — midrange, not luxury — they owe the contractor the difference plus markup.
-A $4,000 allowance against $9,000 in actual tile costs becomes a $6,000 change order after markup.
-The $70,000 bathroom is now $76,000 before demolition starts, and nothing’s been built yet.
-This is not unusual.
-It’s the median outcome on projects with aggressive allowances.
+When the homeowner picks $12/sq ft tile—midrange, not luxury—they owe the contractor the difference plus markup.
+A $4,000 allowance against $9,000 in actual tile costs becomes roughly a $6,000 change order after typical 10–25% residential markup.
+The $70,000 bathroom is now $76,000 before demolition starts.
+This is not unusual; it’s a routine outcome on projects with aggressive allowances.
+(For more on how change orders compound, see how to stop renovation change orders.)

 Good contractors hedging for flexibility